campa-consortium/pals/source/libraries.md

 (c:impl.libs)=
 # Libraries

-There are reference implementations of PALS planned/in-development for various programming languages.
+There are reference implementations of PALS parsers.

 ## Python